 The single most important adjustment is schedule.
 Locals who stay in Tbilisi during summer shift their entire social life to the evening: dinners at 10 PM, walks at midnight, cafés open until 2 AM.
 Mornings between 6 and 9 AM are your window for sightseeing on foot.
 The three-hour block from noon to 3 PM should be spent indoors, underground, or in water.

 This schedule works beautifully with car travel.
 Leave the city at dawn, drive to a cooler destination, return after dark.
-A Hyundai Elantra with functioning AC is all you need for paved routes.
+A Hyundai Tucson with functioning AC is all you need for paved routes.
 For mountain escapes, a Jeep Wrangler or Toyota 4Runner opens up unpaved highland tracks that are only accessible in summer.

 Going Underground: Tbilisi's Cool Cellars and Basements